 If you are interested in one of our programmes but cannot cover the fees above, we do have limited bursary funding available to assist students who would not be able to study without financial assistance.
 In addition, one competitive scholarship is available per programme.
 Further information can be found on our Bursaries and Scholarship page.

 We do not offer any discounts for Plymouth University alumni.

-All fees for Masters and PG Cert students are due in full in September (HS and E4T) and January (EFS and EDT).
+All fees are due on, or before Registration.
 A deposit of £1,500 is requested from all students who accept an offer of a place, in order to secure their place on to their chosen programme.
-This will be deducted from the balance due in September and January.
+This will be deducted from the remaining balance due.
 Details of how to pay these fees are sent to students when they are formally accepted on to their chosen programme.